MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to a label:

-- correct the label on the home screen
+- correct the card label on the home screen

 1. In the **Tree view**, select and expand **HomeScreen**.

 1. Select and expand **Card3**.

+1. Select **Card3LabelValue** and view the **Text** Property.
+Note that this card is displaying the count of Active Outcomes, but the label incorrectly says Active Milestones.

 1. Select **Card3LabelHeader** and select **Text** in the **Property Selector**.